boyvanamstel/Dropbox-Chat/README.md

 This is super super simple experiment that creates a chatbox using Dropbox.
 Just share the folder you cloned it in and run the chat.rb script.

+Read more about it in this [blog post](http://blog.boyvanamstel.nl/2011/06/dropbox-chat/).

 # Requirements

 Ruby and any gems you might not already have on your system.
 If it complains about a missing gem, run this